-Performers have increasingly played an outsized role in shaping plays and musicals vying for a Broadway stage, as we described in last month’s cover story.
+Performers have increasingly learned business negotiation skills and played an outsized role in shaping plays and musicals vying for a Broadway stage.
 In 2016, the original off-Broadway cast of Hamilton negotiated with the show’s producers to acknowledge their contributions to the hit musical by guaranteeing them a small share of the show’s profits.

 With other actors asking for similar guarantees, Actors’ Equity, a union representing 51,000 performers and stage managers, tried to negotiate an industrywide profit-sharing agreement with the Broadway League, a trade organization for producers, but was rebuffed.
 According to the New York Times, producers privately have argued that actors are already being paid for their work and that investors should reap both the financial risks and rewards of the shows they support.
 By contrast, some actors believe Broadway should adopt the practice used in television of paying performers residuals for work that is profitable over time.

 Because of the harm labor strikes and work stoppages often inflict on innocent bystanders, not to mention the parties themselves, they should generally be a last-resort strategy.
-But the Actors’ Equity work stoppage points to the potential effectiveness of worsening your counterparts’ BATNA, or best alternative to a negotiated agreement, when they won’t come to the table.
+But the Actors’ Equity work stoppage points to the potential effectiveness of business negotiation skills that include worsening your counterparts’ BATNA, or best alternative to a negotiated agreement, when they won’t come to the table.

-The outcomes of two recent disputes highlight how seemingly weak parties can ensure they have a voice in decisions that affect them.
+The outcomes of another dispute highlights how seemingly weak parties can ensure they have a voice in decisions that affect them.

-In our January issue, we recounted how Amazon’s high-profile contest to host its second headquarters, HQ2, prompted 238 North American cities and regions to pour precious resources into crafting proposals aimed at enticing the retailing behemoth to their area.
-When Amazon revealed in late November that it would be dividing HQ2 between the most obvious contenders—New York City and the Washington, D.C., area—many cried foul.
+You may recall how Amazon’s high-profile contest to host its second headquarters, HQ2, prompted 238 North American cities and regions to pour precious resources into crafting proposals aimed at enticing the retailing behemoth to their area.
+When Amazon revealed that it would be dividing HQ2 between the most obvious contenders—New York City and the Washington, D.C., area—many cried foul.
 Had the competition been nothing more than a publicity stunt aimed at driving up tax incentives and securing valuable information about communities for use in future projects?

 In New York, some were outraged when they learned that the state’s governor, Andrew Cuomo, and New York City’s mayor, Bill de Blasio, had secretly promised $3 billion in government incentives to Amazon and worked with the company to bypass standard land-use approval processes.
 Amazon insisted the incentives were a small price to pay for the more than 25,000 jobs and $27.5 billion in state and city revenue it predicted New York would reap over the next 25 years.